Anynomouss/grin-for-muggles/transaction_buddy_system.md

 ## Insentives
 For this to work it is essential that:
 * A relay buddy gets a fee.
-I frimly belive any system only works with proper insentive distribution.
+I firmly belive any system only works with a proper insentive distribution.
 * Sender builds outputs for the Receiver so the transaction contains an output for both Sender, Relay/intermediary and the Receiver
 * The relay-buddy does need to broadcast both kernels for payment-proofs to work.